SuvarshaChennareddy/NEAT/README.md

 def func(agent, num):
-   //This function is used for running the bird (agent) in the game/environment.
+   #This function is used for running the bird (agent) in the game/environment.

    while (not agent.isDead()):
-      //render game/environment and agent (if possible)
+      #Render game/environment and agent (if possible)

-      inputs = ... //inputs to the neural network.
+      inputs = ... #inputs to the neural network.
 Usually what the agent has observed or the environment's states

-      action = neat.decide(inputs, num) //These are the outputs of the neural netwrok.
+      action = neat.decide(inputs, num) #These are the outputs of the neural netwrok.
 One can also perform an extra function on these outputs.
-      // An if-statement can also be used to decide an action
+      #An if-statement can also be used to decide an action

-      agent.fitness  =  ... //update bird's fitness
+      agent.fitness  =  ... #update bird's fitness

-      state = ... //state of the environment or agent's postion if (state == condition):
+      state = ... #state of the environment or agent's postion if (state == condition):
          bird.die()

 def check():
+  count = 0
   while count/pop_size <= gen_num:
      if (len(neat.getOrganisms()) == 0):
-     // reset environment/game if required
+        #reset environment/game if required
-     neat.runOrganisms() //repopulate the environment
+        neat.runOrganisms() #repopulate the environment
+        count+=iteration_num

  ....